geographyclub/american-geography/README.md

 # american-geography
-This is how I processed US census data for Leaflet.
+This is how I'm processing US census data for Leaflet.

 ### Importing into psql
 Geography files: